-To follow Jesus' footsteps, caring for each other when we work, play and pray.

-Fourth Stage Behaviour Letter

-DATE

-Dear Parents of X

-I am writing to inform you that unfortunately X has not followed the school's policy regarding behaviour and that therefore this letter serves as a formal warning.
-The behaviour concerns are:

-XXXXXXX

-This letter serves as a formal warning that having arrived directly at Stage Four of our Behaviour Policy, should any further incidents occur of this nature they may result in a fixed term suspension from school.
+DATE Dear Parents of X I am writing to inform you that unfortunately X has not followed the school's policy regarding behaviour and that therefore this letter serves as a formal warning.
+The behaviour concerns are: As a school we serve to cater for the needs of all our pupils This letter serves as a formal warning that having arrived directly at Stage Four of our Behaviour Policy, should any further incidents occur of this nature they may result in a fixed term Suspension from school.
 This warning remains in effect until the end of this half term.

-X must learn to follow the rules and instructions of the staff and that he/she must XXXX He/She must also understand that this behaviour will not be tolerated.

-We will monitor his/her behaviour closely over the coming weeks and look forward to seeing him/her return to making appropriate choices.
+X must learn that follow the rules and instructions of the staff and that he must treat the fabric of the school with respect and consideration.
+He must also understand that this behaviour will not be tolerated.
+We will monitor his behaviour closely over the coming weeks and look forward to seeing him return to making appropriate choices.
+Yours sincerely, Executive Principal

-Yours sincerely,

-Michelle Walsh

-Lauren Chambers

-John Lynch